Darth-Phoenix/Accelerating-DDPM-with-DIP-based-Initial-Priors/README.md

+1. execute by running main.ipynb
-Just run main.ipynb, it includes both DIP and DDPM change the hyperparameters in the setup sections
+2. main.ipynb includes both DIP and DDPM
+3. change the hyperparameters in the setup sections